michellesyoon/programming-languages-1/blog.md

 - Beta-reduction is an important computational mechanism.
 Explore how to efficiently implement it using de Bruin indices.
 - Can we prove confluence automatically?
 What is the Knuth-Bendix algorithm?
 - Not all terminating programs can be proved terminating with a termination measure that takes values in natural numbers.
 How can we go beyond this?
 - Some modern programming languages such as [Dafny](https://hackmd.io/@alexhkurz/SJyBbDQjv) implement verification of termination and Hoare triples.
-Eplore.
+Explore.
 - [Reversible computing](https://hackmd.io/@alexhkurz/H1PIwnSqw).
 - Interactive theorem provers (Isabelle, Coq, Agda, Lean, ...) are functional programming languages in which one can prove mathematical theorems.
 Explore.
+- ...

 #### General Programming Languages Topics